umdfiresa2024/research-Silver-Lining/README.md

 ## Question 11: In a DiD model, what are the control groups?

-Answer: other houses in fairfax and loudoun county.
+Answer: other houses in Fairfax and Loudoun county.

 ## Question 12: What is the DiD regression equation that will answer your research question?